Hitakashi/Hitbox-API/user/upload.md

 # Upload Account Avatar
 ***

-I won't document each and every API payload as they are all similar.
-I will add each API endpoint to table.

 | Endpoint | Description |
 | ---- | --------------- |
 | [POST /upload/account/:user/:auth](/user/upload.md#post-uploadaccountuserauth) | Changes a users avatar. |